 Business Meals (But Not Entertainment)

-Beginning with the 2018 tax year, the amount of deduction for has been severely limited.
+Beginning with the 2018 tax year, the business tax deductiion for entertainment has been severely limited.
 Business entertainment expenses have been eliminated from the list of allowable business expenses.
 Meal deductions have been changed and in some cases eliminated.
-Read this article about business meals expenses to get the details.

 Create a business policy and procedure manual that spells out what your company provides to employees and restrictions such as the use of business-provided equipment or uniforms (like only wearing work uniforms on the job).